 An important assumption for computing LCOE is the assumption about the period over which the electricity generation plant cost and performance are levelized.
 In the ATB, this period is defined as the cost recovery period, and it represents the period over which the initial capital investment to build a plant is recovered.
 Three options are available for the cost recovery period.
 Use the chart below to explore the effects of cost recovery period.

 The technical life for each technology is shown in the following table.
 A technical life that is longer than the cost recovery period means residual value may be left after costs have been recovered.
+The value of a 30-year life for wind technologies is consistent with current industry trends.
+However, ReEDS continues to use a 20-year cost recovery period for all generating technologies regardless of their technical life.

 |Technology||Technical Life (years)|